dapper91/paxb/README.rst

     </doc:envelope>

-To deserialize the document you could use `XML Processing Modules <https://docs.python.org/3/library/xml.html>`_ python standard libraryr api to parse the document and then set the corresponding class fields.
-Such an imperative code has a lot of boilerplate manipulations.
-Instead you can use paxb api to write declarative style code.
-All you need to describe field mappings and types, paxb will serialize and deserialize data for you:
+To deserialize the document you could use `xml <https://docs.python.org/3/library/xml.html>`_ library api to parse the document and then access and modify the parsed xml DOM manually.
+Such an imperative code has a lot of boilerplate operations that takes a lot of time and can lead to bugs.
+Instead you can use ``paxb`` api to write a declarative style code.
+All you need to describe field mappings and types, ``paxb`` will serialize and deserialize data for you:

 .. code-block:: python